DTAS Resilience Fund — Proposal

 | Heritage storytelling expert | Communications | CDT narrative, website content, brand voice | £8,000 |

-| PR & media agency | Communications | Press kit, media outreach, journalist contacts | £8,000 |
+| PR & media agency | Communications | Press kit, media outreach, award submissions | £8,000 |

 | Social media specialist | Communications | Channels, campaigns, team training | £6,000 |

-| Website elevation | Communications | Interactive map, heritage archive, events calendar | £12,000 |
+| Website elevation & digital platforms | Communications | Interactive map, heritage archive, mini-sites | £12,000 |

 | Photography & video | Communications | Professional photography, promotional video | £6,000 |